ispyhumanfly/mutate/README.md

 # Mutate
-Massively parallel media transcoder for high performance computing environments.
+A multi-node, multi-threaded and massively parallel media transcoder.

 ## Synopsis

 ### Example: Basic Usage

-Check out the available command presets before diving in...
+Check out the available presets for each command before diving in...

     mpresets mreader mwriter